itcamefromthe808/battlemaster/README.md

 Some of the features are detailed below

 ## Battle Master
 This mode allows a DM to manage a combat encounter.
 It will manage initiative, hit points, statuses, and all combat stats.
-By using a database, the state of combat can be saved so combat can be "paused" and resumed later.
+By using a database store, the state of combat can be saved so combat can be "paused" and resumed later.

 ## Tools
 ### Monster Sheet